antoniobrandaodesign/ab_boilerplate/README.md

 Jeet is an incredible responsive framework.
 Much cleaner, leaner and faster than Bootstrap3.
 Combined with Rupture and Typographic, allows you to create very complex layout flows very quickly with a few minimal lines of code.

+Jeet + Rapture example: How to make a grid that shows 1 element por row in mobile, 2 in tablets, and 3 in desktop ?

+    .grid-element
+        +mobile()
+            col(1)
+        +tablet()
+            col(1/2)
+        +desktop()
+            col(1/3)

-These layout flows can bundled in the form of mixins.
-One mixin can be applied to many HTML block.
-As many different mixins can be applied to the same HTML block.
-This enables us to change the behaviour of HTML blocks without ever having to edit the HTML itself.
+That is so simple and readable I'm pretty sure you can understand it even if you can't code.
+Now, these layout flows can bundled in the form of mixins.
+The same mixin can be applied to many HTML blocks.
+The same way many different mixins can be applied to the same HTML block.
+This enables us to change the behaviour of HTML blocks without having to edit the HTML itself.
+It's brilliant and super clean.
 One of the tricks is to create standardised HTML blocks (jade mixins), and standardised responsive behaviour mixins (stylus mixins with jeet & rupture code).
 Then use them together interchangeably.
 Notice the power you get!

 This setup's main highlight is that it provides you with a "live HTML development mode", easy builds, structure, and really clean minimal code.

+I will be adding information aobut the Jade templates structure later.

+Please make questions in the Issues page.
+Contributions to improve this setup are very welcome!

 - Tools:
     - Workflow